Agricultural Trade Development and Assistance Act of 1954

 The Agricultural Trade Development and Assistance Act of 1954 (enacted July 10, 1954) is a United States federal law that established Food for Peace, the primary and first permanent US organization for food assistance to foreign nations.
-The Act was signed into law on July 10, 1954, by President Dwight D. Eisenhower.The legislation authorized the United States government to dispose of surplus agricultural commodities abroad through concessional sales, donations, and barter agreements (Congress.gov, 1954, p.
+The Act was signed into law on July 10, 1954, by President Dwight D. Eisenhower.
+The legislation authorized the United States government to dispose of surplus agricultural commodities abroad through concessional sales, donations, and barter agreements (Congress.gov, 1954, p.
 2).
 Designed to stabilize domestic farm prices while also advancing Cold War foreign policy objectives, the act made food aid a part of U.S. international engagement.
 Over the following decades, it facilitated billions of dollars in agriculture exports, shaped global food markets, and expanded American influence in developing countries (Foltz, 2023) and (Office of the Historian, 1954, p.
 4).

 The act was popular in Congress because it allowed American farmers to sell their surplus commodities, fed hungry people, and developed future markets.

 According to Eisenhower, the purpose of the legislation was to "lay the basis for a permanent expansion of our exports of agricultural products with lasting benefits to ourselves and peoples and peoples of other lands."

 Background

 The Agricultural Trade Development and Assistance Act of 1954 (Public Law 480) was designed to expand trade and dispose of U.S. farm surpluses abroad while supporting Cold War diplomacy.
-Congress declared that it's purpose was to "expand international trade among the U.S. and friendly nations... and make maximum efficient use of surplus agricultural commodities in furtherance of the foreign policy of the United States" (Congress.gov, 1954, p.
+Congress declared that its purpose was to "expand international trade among the U.S. and friendly nations... and make maximum efficient use of surplus agricultural commodities in furtherance of the foreign policy of the United States" (Congress.gov, 1954, p.
 3).
 The program grew out of an initiative under Section 550 of the Mutual Security Act, which allowed surplus sales for foreign currencies (Office of the Historian, 1954, p.
 1).
 Policymakers viewed agricultural surpluses as a domestic economic issue, but solutions to it would include feeding hungry people and developing future international markets as a way of countering Soviet influence through humanitarian and economic assistance.
 (Office of the Historian, 1954, p.
 6-7).